Frank Sexton

 Biographical Information[edit]

-Frank Sexton pitched one season in the majors, but was more commonly in the sports news because of his college coaching.
+Frank Sexton was one of the top college pitchers of the 1890s and pitched one season in the majors with the 1895 Boston Beaneaters, and stayed in the sports news long afterwards because of his college coaching.

+He worked as a doctor after completing his schooling and coached baseball the University of Michigan in 1896 and 1901-1902, at Brown University from 1903-1910, and at Harvard University from 1911-1915.
 In 1915 Sexton had a highly-publicized parting from Harvard when there was a disagreement about the use of assistant coaches.
 Sexton later sued Harvard regarding his salary, alleging some was unpaid from 1913.
+After his coaching days, he maintained his doctor's office and resided in Brookline, MA and also served as a captain in the US Army Medical Corps during World War I.